MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ## Prepare the environment

-In this section, you'll set up the infrastructure within which you'll install the JDK, JBoss EAP, and the PostgreSQL JDBC driver.
+In this section, you'll set up the infrastructure within which you'll install the JDK, Red Hat JBoss EAP, and the PostgreSQL JDBC driver.

 ### Assumptions

-This tutorial will configure a JBoss EAP cluster in domain mode with an administration server and two managed servers on a total of three VMs.
+This tutorial will configure a Red Hat JBoss EAP cluster in domain mode with an administration server and two managed servers on a total of three VMs.
 To configure the cluster, you need to create the following three Azure VMs:

 - An admin VM (VM name `adminVM`) runs as the domain controller.
 - Two managed VMs (VM names `mspVM1` and `mspVM2`) run as host controller.

-The topology of the cluster will look like:

-**Add image here**

 ### Sign in to Azure